Cronan Ranch - Nov. '25

 south fork watershed, looking upstream, see note 1

-near the lunch spot Toyon on the return walk
+near the lunch bench Toyon return walk

-crossing Magnolia Ranch taken at the start
+Magnolia Ranch area, see note 2 taken at the start

-see note 2
+see note 3

-note 1 - the gold mining town of Coloma is just a few miles upstream from here.
+note 1 - the famous gold mining town of Coloma is just a few miles upstream from here.

 return to index